-However be careful not to be too “negative” or aggressive as Facebook can attribute that to a poor user experience and disapprove the ad.
+However, be careful not to be too “negative” or aggressive as Facebook can attribute that to poor user experience and disapprove the ad.

-When you write your ad, take some time to think about the challenges, pain points and struggles your audience may be facing.
+Take some time to think about the challenges, pain points and struggles your audience may be experiencing.

 The question “Living Under Matchless Existence?” immediately allows the audience to qualify themselves to be eligible for this freebie.

-In the second part of the text, I go on to tell them exactly what they can expect to see inside the cheat sheet.
-You want to be congruent with what you say on your Facebook ad and landing page.
+In the second part of the ad copy, the ad copy tells prospects what they can expect to see inside the cheat sheet.

-I also like to throw in some compelling ad copy (like “copy and paste”, “swipe and deploy”) that tells them what they can anticipate when they get their freebie.
+Throw in some compelling ad copy (like “copy and paste”, “swipe and deploy”) so that the user can anticipate when they get their freebie.

 Under the image, you have the headline for the actual link.
 The headline summarises what the user will get when they click on that link.

-By adding a description and another call to action in your ad, you increase the likelihood that people actually take action i.e. click on your ad.
+By adding a description and another call to action in your ad, you increase the likelihood that your prospects will click on the ad.